itowlson/spin/docs/content/sips/draft-000-templates.md

   different source languages.
 (Yeoman was JS only.)
 * `yo wasm` used custom logic to install tools, such as the Rust Wasm target.
 That's much less relevant here I think?

+## Implementation and internal design thoughts

+_This section captures design ideas that would not be user visible._

+### Local template store

+Unless we are okay with templates being an online experience (or users manually managing git clones), we need to store templates somewhere.

+The proposed structure is:

+* We do NOT retain full clones of Git repos.
+The potential increased footprint is unlikely to be a concern except to a few people, but it complicates managing updating and removing templates (unless we force repos into the consumer's mental model).
+* We define a base directory under the user's home directory or a suitable XDG directory.  _TODO: define this._
+* The base directory contains an index file which tracks where each template came from.
+  * We could store language, trigger and keywords here too, to simplify search, but that slightly complicates update and stuff.
+* Templates are stored under sanitised forms of their name.
+If there is a clash we can disambiguate with a counter.